dungwoong/dungwoong/README.md

 Hello!
 I'm Kevin, a Data Science Specialist Undergrad at the University of Toronto.

-Data science is a multifaceted discipline, and I'm still trying to figure out my interests and strengths.
-For now, here are some skills I've identified:
+Data science is a multifaceted discipline, and I'm still trying to figure out my interests.
+Here are some skills:
 - Programming: mainly Python and JavaScript, used in my projects
 - Machine Learning: PyTorch, LangChain, scikit-learn
 - Project Management: From internship experience